2026 World Cup Predictions the Pundits Won’t Make

 The Pundit Consensus vs. the Market: Where the 2026 World Cup Predictions Disagree

-Open any major football outlet right now and you’ll see the same headline: Spain are clear favorites for the 2026 FIFA World Cup.
-They’re FIFA’s No. 1 ranked nation with 1,877 points - the highest rating in the world.
-Every pundit agrees.
+Open any major football outlet right now and you’ll see the same headline: Spain are the clear favorites for the 2026 FIFA World Cup.
+But as of April 1, 2026, they’re no longer FIFA’s No. 1.
+France just reclaimed the top spot with 1,877 points, pushing Spain to No. 2 (1,876 pts) and Argentina to No. 3 (1,875 pts).
+The top three are separated by less than 3 points.
+Every pundit still picks Spain.
 Case closed, right?

 But here’s what the pundits aren’t telling you.
 FIFA rankings measure past performance, not future tournament trajectory.
 Look at qualifying form, squad depth, and the chaos of a 48-team format.
 The data tells a different story.
 On several key picks, the data-driven crowd is shouting something the pundits refuse to hear.